tvami/BoostedSUSYAnalyzer/README.md

 make clean
 make

-If you use 2016 implemenation code, you have to fix the Analysis_*.h, This is the same mehtoud as the 2016's.
+If you use 2016 implemenation code, you have to fix the Analysis_*.h, This is the same mehtod as the 2016's.

 ./Analyzer filelists/backgrounds/filelist_DY.txt DY.root